What is Free Body Diagram : Definition with examples

 Friction Force

 To understand frictional force let us look into the example in figure 1.
 In that example, the block is moving downwards.
 It is the friction force ( acting opposite to the motion) holding the block in place and not letting it go down.
-So to keep that block in place, friction force should be in the opposite of motion and more than the motion force.

 There are two types of friction force.
 One is static friction, and the other is kinetic friction.
 When a body is stationary, static friction is applied, but ten kinetic friction is applied when the body is moving.